treeben77/rblx-open-cloud/docs/source/datastore.rst

         Lua equivalent: `DataStore:ListKeysAsync() <https://create.roblox.com/docs/reference/engine/classes/DataStore#ListKeysAsync>`__

         :param str prefix: Only return keys that start with this prefix.
+        :param Union[None, int] limit: Will not return more keys than this number.
+Set to ``None`` for no limit.

         :returns: Iterable[:class:`ListedEntry`]
         :raises rblx-open-cloud.InvalidToken: The token is invalid or doesn't have sufficent permissions to list data store keys.